Targeted Probe and Educate (TPE)

-If accuracy still does not improve after 3 rounds of education sessions, you will be referred to CMS for next steps.
+If accuracy still does not improve after 3 rounds of education sessions will be referred to CMS for next steps.
 These may include 100 percent prepay review, extrapolation, referral to a Recovery Auditor, or other action.

 - Ensure all notes are signed within 24 hours or as soon as possible after the encounters are completed.
-My personal recommendation is not to exceed 48 hours given that the majority of encounter and procedure notes are completed quickly due to being on an EMR.
-However, if notes are dictated and the turnaround is 48 hours, a signature should occur within 24 hours.
+My personal recommendation is not to exceed 48 hours given that the majority of encounter and procedures notes are completed quickly due to being on an EMR.
+However, if notes are dictated and the turnaround is 48 hours a signature should occur within 24 hours.

-- Electronic Signatures are completely permissible per Medicare Program Integrity Manual, Chapter 3, Section 184.108.40.206 (policies for Medicare signature requirements) of the specific section within the Medicare Claims Processing Manual that this can be confirmed.
-There is also a Signature Requirements Fact Sheet that can be found on CMS’ website.
-I believe this issue (#3) is a misinterpretation of the guidelines by some CMS reviewers and not a systematic problem at the MACs.
+- Electronic Signatures are completely permissible per Medicare Program Integrity Manual, Chapter 3, Section 126.96.36.199 (policies for Medicare signature requirements)) of the specific section within the Medicare claims processing manual that this can be confirmed.
+There is also a signature_requirements_fact_sheet_icn905364.pdf that can be found on CMS’ website.
+I believe this issue (#3) is a misinterpretation of the guidelines by some CMS reviewers and not a systemic problem at the MACs.

 Auditors must defer to the Clinical Review Judgment of the providers, which involves two (2) steps: